IceTank/mineflayer-auto-shepherd/README.md

 ### CONNECT_ON environment variable

+Waits and tries to join the queue at a time where it will reach the end by the specified time.
+This will query the queue length by pinging the 2b2t server and reading the listet player count in the motd.
 The value can be either one off:

 - Unix timestamp in the node.js format. (milliseconds resolution)
 - `MM-DDTHH:mm` - Next Month, date, hour, minute as off local time